 Don’t take an itty bitty bag.
 You can always tell who is coming to watch the shows, and who is reporting on them – it’s the luggage that gives them away!
 Investing in a good bag is essential.
-For the most fashion-conscious amongst you, have a peruse of Vogue purses guides – personally I wish I could afford a Gucci basket bag (maybe if fashion writing actually paid LOL).
-For anyone like me who can only dream of a luxury tote, I recommend investing in some reusable canvas shoppers – they are really affordable and you should be able to find one to match whatever you are wearing.
+Personally I wish I could afford a Gucci basket bag (maybe if fashion writing actually paid LOL), but for anyone like me who can only dream of a luxury tote, I recommend investing in some reusable canvas shoppers – they are really affordable and you should be able to find one to match whatever you are wearing.

 Do your research beforehand.
 Not only will it help you know what to expect from a designer’s latest collection and understand the story behind their designs, but it will speed up any write-ups you may need to do.
 It’s also good manners: if you’re lucky enough to be invited to a fashion show, it’s only polite to show an interest in the designer.

 Don’t go to Fashion Week with preconceptions of the styles you do or don’t like.
 Some shows that are full of high expectations can be disappointing, while a designer you’ve never heard of could be your favourite.
 This is an opportunity to explore new ideas and fashions and be inspired for the following year.